ohpyupi/study.security-plus/forensic-incident-response.md

 * DoD standard 5220.22-M recommends 7 wipes to completely wipe data
 * System Image
   * An exact copy of the entire state of a computer system
+* Preserving the integrity of a digital evidence
+  * Disk imaging & hasing